Updated

 Pros

-- Free plan for up to 10 users provides a no-cost way to start OSHA-aligned inspections — valuable for small companies testing digital safety workflows
+• Free plan for up to 10 users gives small companies a low-risk way to test digital inspections

 Cons